Florida’s Most Popular Harvest Festival

 Things to Do in Plant City

-Every year — dating back to 1930 — they show off big time at harvest time.
-This is no small shindig – more than a million people attend the 11-day event annually.
+Every year — dating back to 1930 — they show off at harvest time with Florida’s largest agricultural festival as more than a million people converge on Plant City for an 11-day party.

-The festival runs for 11 days in February and March
+2014 festival runs 11 days in February and March

 The Florida Strawberry Festival in Plant City rivals any state fair in the country with its agricultural displays, livestock shows, arts and crafts, local food, headline music concerts and huge carnival midway.

 And let’s not forget the Strawberry Queen and her court!

 Tickets went on sale Dec.
 5 and can be purchased online at www.flstrawberryfestival.com, by phone at 813-754-1996, or in person at the Amscot Main Ticket Gate, 2209 West Oak Avenue in Plant City.

 Concert tickets and festival admission are sold separately.
 Advanced-sale festival admission is $10 for adults and $5 for children.

 An all-star line-up of top country, rock and pop performers is on tap for the 2014.
 Some of shows are free with the price of admission, while others range in price from $15 to $55.